cjimti/mk/_posts/2018-05-17-web-cluster-ingress.md

 ```

-Test each node by issuing a simple `curl` call it:
+Test each node by issuing a simple `curl` call:

 ```bash
 # Example call